Skip to main content

 Publisher

 The Philippine Journal of Public Policy is published by the Center for Integrative and Development Studies (CIDS), the policy research unit of the University of the Philippines (UP).
-Operating under an Executive Director, the UP CIDS is one of several units under the Vice President for Academic Affairs.
+Operating under an Executive Director, the UP CIDS is one of several units under the Vice President for Academic Affairs, University of the Philippines.

 Journal Platform